IamGotu/CCJ_SYSTEM_PROJECT/HOWTORUN.md

 14. Inside folder CCJ_SYSTEM_PROJECT find the file ".env.example" and change it to ".env"

-15. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "install composer"
+15. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "composer install"

 16. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "php artisan migrate" to migrate the database